cdenbowjr/ev_chargepoint_prediction/eda.md

 #### What kind of establishment are the EV charge stations located in?

 `EV charging stations are located mainly in retail, restaurant and hotel lodging establishments.
-These three establishment categories have close to an average of 4 charge points for every charging station`
+Car parks, public transportation and hotels have close to an average of 4 charge points for every charging station`

 <img src="/reports/figures/EV_charging_stations_est.jpg" width=50%/><img src="/reports/figures/EV_charge_points_est.jpg" width=50%/><br> *Figure 2 - Breakdown of EV charging stations in establishments (left); EV charge points per charging station (right)*